kesku/GPT-4V-Discord-Bot-Example/README.md

 - Every message sent in the chat is passed to the OpenAI model,
 - Handles image attachments in formats including PNG, JPG, JPEG, and WEBP.
 - Processes video attachments, extracting frames from MP4, MOV, and WEBM files.
-- Will never max out model token limit by havng too may messages, as messages are handled seperately from one another.
+- Will never max out model token limit in a discord conversation, as messages are handled seperately from one another.

 ## Requirements